 This post may contain affiliate links, which means we may receive a commission if you click a link and purchase something that we have recommended.
 This commission comes at no additional cost to you but will help us keep this site up and running and ad-free!
 Thank you for all the support.
 You’re under no obligation to purchase anything and should only do so if the product will suit your needs.

-Small business owners and solo-preneurs have a unique challenge in tracking business expenses.
-Many people in this position start out using a spreadsheet or other document to keep track, but that can quickly become cumbersome.
+Small business owners and solopreneurs have a unique challenge in tracking business expenses.
+Many people in this position start out using a spreadsheet or other documents to keep track, but that can quickly become cumbersome.
 Expenses need to be tracked and categorized for easy retrieval at tax time.
 Thankfully, there is software available to make this process easier.
-At True Assisting, use Quickbooks and we suggest using it in conjunction with Shoeboxed for our clients’.
+At True Assisting, use Quickbooks, and we suggest using it in conjunction with Shoeboxed for our clients’.

 If you’ve looked into accounting software at all, you’ve come across Quickbooks.
-It’s the biggest name in the industry for good reason.
+It’s the biggest name in the industry for a good reason.
 Quickbooks offers different service levels depending on your business needs and can easily scale up as you grow.
-One of best features is the ability to create different access levels so you can keep personal data separate from what your bookkeeper and accountant see.
-It does require basic accounting knowledge, so if you’re uncomfortable, consider asking a professional to help you.
+One of the best features is the ability to create different access levels to keep personal data separate from what your bookkeeper and accountant see.
+However, it does require basic accounting knowledge, so if you’re uncomfortable, consider asking a professional to help you.

 By using expense tracking tools all year long, tax season is no longer a nightmare of hours spent scrambling trying to figure out what you can deduct and where your data is.
 If you’d like help getting your business expense tracking software set up, please reach out.
 I’m happy to assist you!